k1610221/remote_controller/README.md

 A sub-project to analyze the signals from genuine remote controller.

 ver.1.0 Basic implementation of IR_receiver<br />
-ver.1.0.1 Change the logic to distinguish "0" and "1"
+ver.1.0.1 Change the logic to distinguish "0" and "1"<br />
+ver.1.0.2 Add process to fix "LOW 1300" problem